-I am currently Lecturer in Theatre Practices at the University of Glasgow.
+I am currently Senior Lecturer in Theatre Practices at the University of Glasgow.

-Since 2013, I have lead the first year Theatre Studies programme at the University of Glasgow where I contribute to Honours and postgraduate teaching across the School of Culture and Creative Arts.
-My current specialist Honours options include Queer Exceptions – a course about performance, queer theory and ideas of the ‘singular subject’ – and The Activist Stage, an applied and social theatre course which examines the relationships between performance and activism.
+From 2013 to 2017, I led the first year Theatre Studies programme at the University of Glasgow before moving in 2018 to convene our postgraduate taught programmes in Theatre Studies and Playwriting & Dramaturgy (while also continuing to contribute to Honours level teaching across the School of Culture and Creative Arts).
+My current specialist options include Queer Exceptions – a course about performance, queer theory and ideas of the ‘singular subject’ – and The Activist Stage, an applied and social theatre course which examines the relationships between performance and activism.